nbellinder/Cafe_Sales_Data_Cleaning/README.md

 # Cafe Sales Data Cleaning
 ## Overview
 The Dirty Cafe Sales dataset contains 10,000 rows of synthetic data representing sales transactions in a cafe.
 This dataset is intentionally "dirty," with missing values, inconsistent data, and errors introduced to provide a realistic scenario for data cleaning.
-In this project, I will clean the same data in both Excel and SQL to showcase methods in both programs.
+I will clean the same data in both Excel and SQL to showcase methods in both programs to prepare this data for proper analysis.

 ## Data Structure & Initial Checks
 The Cafe's sales database structure as seen below consists of one table: dirty_cafe_sales with a total row count of 10,000.